sipeed/M0sense_BL702_example/README.md

 And there are several compiled apps under `uf2_demos`.

-You can just hold the `BOOT` btn near the `RESET` and then reset the board.
-Tap `RESET` or repower due to you.
+You can just hold the `Boot` button near the `Reset` button and then reset the board, Tap `Reset` button or repower just due to you.

 And then there will be a REMOVABLE UDISK labeled `M0SENSE` appear on your PC where you can put the uf2 apps.